-Modifying the current conceptual foundation and correcting its negative consequences requires a different set of assumptions about how nature works-a different way of thinking about nature.
-It requires a foundation that conceptual highlights ecological relationships relevant to local populations.
-Bill Liss and his colleagues62 have given us an alternative conceptual foundation that addresses those ecological concerns.
-It consists of three conservation principles.
-It was originally developed during an analysis of the salmon restoration program for the Columbia River, but is, we believe, applicable broadly in the Pacific Northwest.
+Modifying the current conceptual foundation and correcting its negative consequences requires a different set of assumptions about how nature works - a different way of thinking about nature.
+It requires a conceptual foundation that highlights ecological relationships relevant to local populations.
+Bill Liss and his colleagues developed an alternative conceptual foundation that addresses those ecological concerns.100 It consists of three conservation principles.
+It was originally developed during an analysis of the salmon restoration program for the Columbia River, but is, we believe, broadly applicable in the Pacific Northwest.
 For this report, we added an overarching principle that recognizes the importance and value of wild salmon as a public trust and our obligation to pass on a meaningful legacy to future generations.